SamanthaLLee/samanthallee.github.io/src/content/experience/infoseeking/index.md

 <a href="/docs/Coagmento.pdf"><div style="text-align:center"><img alt="A research symposium poster detailing Sam's work developing a Chrome extension for Coagmento.
 It links to a PDF version." src="../../../../docs/Coagmento.jpg" width="100%"/></div></a>

 ### Reflections
-Although I'd been a part of InfoSeeking for many months, my time there during the summer was the most memorable.
+Although I'd been a part of <a href="https://infoseeking.org/">InfoSeeking</a> for many months, my time there during the summer was the most memorable.
 Working on Coagmento was my first formal technical experience – it was my first taste of agile development, it was the first time my efforts had a direct impact on the people around me.
-I'm proud of having been able to pick up skills and languages I'd never before used, and I am more so grateful for the support I received through Douglass Residential College and the mentorship of Dr. Matthew Mitsui.
+I'm proud of having been able to pick up skills and languages I'd never before used, and I am more so grateful for the support I received through Douglass Residential College and the mentorship of Dr. Matthew Mitsui and Dr. Chirag Shah.